mikeszumski/AgProject3/README.md

 2) **Select your prefered LLM.**

-    As currently configured, the [ag_planning_tool.ipynb](ag_planning_tool.ipynb) notbook  uses a local LLM to enable the Decision Logic and RAG functionality.  configured for using a locally run [Ollama](https://ollama.com/download) server loaded with Ollama's [phi3-mini](https://ollama.com/library/phi3) model.
+    As currently configured, the [ag_planning_tool.ipynb](ag_planning_tool.ipynb) notebook  uses a local LLM to enable the Decision Logic and RAG functionality.  configured for using a locally run [Ollama](https://ollama.com/download) server loaded with Ollama's [phi3-mini](https://ollama.com/library/phi3) model.
 See linked documentation for install and loading instructinos.

-    _(Alternatively, users may use a hosted LLM, e.g., OpenAI, Claude, etc..
-See _Section 0.0 Initial Setup_ to change LLM selection.)_
+    _(Alternatively, users may use a hosted LLM, e.g., OpenAI, Claude, etc. See _Section 0.0 Initial Setup_ to change LLM selection.)_

     To load the Ollama phi3:mini LLM locally
     * Start the Ollama service by running the following command in a CLI: `ollama serve`